Skip to main content

 Finnian O'Cionnaith is a qualified land surveyor with a strong interest in the early history of the profession.
 He completed his PhD in History at Maynooth University in 2011 and has written several books on the history of land measurement in early-modern Ireland.

-Price £30 members only.
+Price £35 or £30 for members.
 Proceed.

 MAPS FOR EMPIRE by A. Crispin Jewitt, 2nd edition.